fto-dev/car-app/README.md

 ## Car Project

 Add, edit, remove car using next api with local JSON file.
+You can add or remove your favorites.
+When close your browser tab your all favorites are removed.

 ### Package list